-The university complies with federal and state equal opportunity laws and regulations, and through its policies declares harassment, which is based on individual differences (including sexual orientation), to be inconsistent with the university's mission and educational goals.
+The university complies with federal and state equal opportunity laws and regulations, and through its policies declares harassment to be inconsistent with the university's mission and educational goals.

 Program Review

 At least every five to seven years, each academic degree program of Fielding will engage in a formal program review.
 The Provost's Office is responsible for maintaining the schedule for such reviews.
 When possible, program reviews will be synchronized with specialized accreditation reviews.
 At the Provost's discretion, a specialized accreditation review may be substituted for the internal process.